weizhenhuan/starter-hugo-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: 魏振寰
+title: Zhenhuan Wei

 # Full name (for SEO)
-first_name: Frank
+first_name: Zhenhuan
 last_name: Wei

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: student of Xidian & Xjtu University
+role: Student of Xidian & Xjtu University

 # Organizations/Affiliations to show in About widget
 organizations: